sympower/dt-data-load-tool/CONTRIBUTING.md

 We encourage you to attach your branches to a ticket, if none exists, create one and explain what you are doing.
 For `feat` and `fix` branches, tickets are mandatory, for `exp` and `test` branches encouraged and for `docs` branches optional.

 ### Submitting a hotfix
-We'll fix critical bugs and release `dlt` out of the schedule.
+We'll fix critical bugs and release `data_load_tool` out of the schedule.
 Follow the regular procedure, but make your PR against **master** branch.
 Please ping us on Slack if you do it.

 ### Testing with Github Actions
 We enable our CI to run tests for contributions from forks.
 All the tests are run, but not all destinations are available due to credentials.
 Currently